-Anthropogenic chemical pollution has profound impacts on the ecological status of surface waters at a 43 44 continental scale (Malaj et al., 2014), and is therefore increasingly recognised as a driving force behind biodiversity loss (Balvanera et al., 2019; Groh et al., 2022; Sigmund et al., 2023).
-However, especially 45 diffuse pollution is characterised by the presence of complex multi-component mixtures (Finckh et al., 46 47 2022; Kandie et al., 2020; Marshall and McCluney, 2021).
-These mixtures comprise a diverse array of 48 organic chemicals, including pharmaceuticals and personal care products (PPCPs), pesticides, 49 surfactants, industrial chemicals, and transformation products, collectively referred to as chemicals of 50 emerging concern (CECs) (Ankley et al., 2008).
-CECs are recognised for their harmful effects on aquatic life, even at low environmental concentrations, affecting various organisms ranging from 51 52 microbes (Drury et al., 2013) to higher vertebrates (Jobling et al., 1998), and exerting influences on 53 genes and the genetic landscape of exposed organisms (Inostroza et al., 2018).
+Anthropogenic chemical pollution has profound impacts on the ecological status of surface waters at a continental scale (Malaj et al., 2014), and is therefore increasingly recognised as a driving force behind biodiversity loss (Balvanera et al., 2019; Groh et al., 2022; Sigmund et al., 2023).
+However, especially diffuse pollution is characterised by the presence of complex multi-component mixtures (Finckh et al., 2022; Kandie et al., 2020; Marshall and McCluney, 2021).
+These mixtures comprise a diverse array of organic chemicals, including pharmaceuticals and personal care products (PPCPs), pesticides, surfactants, industrial chemicals, and transformation products, collectively referred to as chemicals of emerging concern (CECs) (Ankley et al., 2008).
+CECs are generally acknowledged for their potential effects on aquatic life ranging from microbes (Drury et al., 2013) to higher vertebrates (Jobling et al., 1998; Schüttler et al., 2021), and exerting influences on genes and the genetic landscape of exposed organisms (Inostroza et al., 2018), even at low environmental concentrations.
+It's important to note that not all CECs have been identified as particularly hazardous.
+One of the distinguishing features of CECs is their detection in the environment, and due to data limitations, comprehensive hazard information may not always be available.

-CECs enter streams and rivers through various pathways, including direct discharges from wastewater 54 55 treatment plants (WWTPs) (Hug et al., 2014), emissions from industrial facilities (Kaewlaoyoong et al., 2018), unintentional runoff from agricultural areas, and accidental spills (Reiber et al., 2021).
-56 Despite the low degradability of many CECs, their continuous release into the aquatic environment 57 58 results in a phenomenon known as "pseudo-persistence" (Boxall et al., 2004; Kolpin et al., 2002), and 59 ultimately in chronic exposures and ecological effects.
-Conventional WWTPs exhibit limited 60 effectiveness in removing CECs (Eggen et al., 2014), and even advanced technologies, such as phosphorus elimination, nitrification, and denitrification, are ineffective in CEC removal (Neale et al., 61 62 2017).
-Despite numerous studies focusing on CEC concentrations in surface waters, particularly regarding pharmaceuticals (Wilkinson et al., 2022) and pesticides (Chow et al., 2020), significant 63 knowledge gaps persist regarding the co-occurrence and environmental risks associated with CECs, 64 65 especially in developing countries.
-These countries often experience the highest CEC concentrations due to inadequate WWTP technologies (Wilkinson et al., 2022) and/or outdated environmental 66 protection frameworks.
-67
+CECs enter streams and rivers through various pathways, including direct discharges from wastewater treatment plants (WWTPs) (Hug et al., 2014), emissions from industrial facilities (Kaewlaoyoong et al., 2018), unintentional runoff from agricultural areas, and accidental spills (Reiber et al., 2021).
+Despite the degradability of many CECs, their continuous release into the aquatic environment results in a phenomenon known as "pseudo-persistence" (Boxall et al., 2004; Kolpin et al., 2002), and ultimately in chronic exposures and ecological effects.
+Conventional WWTPs exhibit limited effectiveness in removing some CECs (Eggen et al., 2014), since they are not designed to remove CECs (Rizzo et al., 2019), and even advanced technologies, such as phosphorus elimination, nitrification, and denitrification, are ineffective in CEC removal (Neale et al., 2017).
+Despite numerous studies focusing on CEC concentrations in surface waters, particularly regarding pharmaceuticals (Wilkinson et al., 2022) and pesticides (Chow et al., 2020), significant knowledge gaps persist regarding the co-occurrence and environmental risks associated with CECs, especially in developing countries.
+These countries often experience the highest CEC concentrations due to inadequate WWTP technologies (Wilkinson et al., 2022) and/or outdated environmental protection frameworks.